 Many women report more vivid dreams, difficulty adjusting to changing sleep positions, more frequent bathroom visits, and the beginning signs of back pain or heartburn.
 While the discomforts aren’t as intense as in the third trimester, they’re enough to interfere with a good night’s rest if not addressed.

-• Sleep on your left side: This position improves blood flow to baby and uterus.
+- Sleep on your left side: This position improves blood flow to your uterus and baby.

 Creating a calming nighttime routine in your second trimester can help reinforce deep, uninterrupted rest as your baby grows.